 The committee examined a sampling of papers from the last several years of ASPLOS, ICFP, OOPSLA, PLDI, and POPL, and considered those that contained some form of empirical evaluation.
 We also considered past efforts examining empirical work (Gernot Heiser’s “Systems Benchmarking Crimes”, the “Pragmatic Guide to Assessing Empirical Evaluations”, and the “Evaluate Collaboratory”).
 Through regular discussions over several months, we identified common patterns and anti-patterns, which we grouped into the present checklist.
 Note that we explicitly did not intend for the checklist to be exhaustive; rather, it reflects what appears to us to be common in PL empirical evaluations.

-The larger categories represent the general breadth of evaluations we saw, and the cases are intended to be helpful in being concrete, and common.
-For less common empirical evaluations, other cases may be relevant, even if not presented in the checklist explicitly.
-For example, for work studying human factors, the Adequate Data Analysis category might involve cases focusing on the use of statistical tests to relate outcomes in a control group to those in an experimental group.
+The larger categories represent the general breadth of evaluations we saw, and the examples are intended to be helpful in being concrete, and common.
+For less common empirical evaluations, other examples may be relevant, even if not presented in the checklist explicitly.
+For instance, for work studying human factors, the Adequate Data Analysis category might involve examples focusing on the use of statistical tests to relate outcomes in a control group to those in an experimental group.
 More on this kind of work below.